VedapriyaAsavadi/CarSalesAnalysis/README.md

     d) Passenger - 17%
     e) Convertible - 13.8%

- Sales are higher for SUV,Hatchback and saloon body types, these are the preferred body types for the year 2023.There may be opportunities to increase sales for 'Convertible' and 'Passenger' body styles, which account for lower sales.
+ SUV, hatchback, and saloon body types have dominated sales in 2023.
+Convertible and passenger vehicles could benefit from increased marketing or promotional efforts to boost sales.

 ### [3] YTD Sales by car color